 Have you always wanted to learn more about the film industry, even getting the chance to see how a film is made?
 Now is your chance!
 With Screen Nova Scotia’s Starring Your Property program, you can include your home or business as a potential filming location in anything from films, television series, music videos, and commercials.

-The following guidelines will help some of the questions you may have about filming if you decide to submit!
+The following guidelines will help with some of the questions you may have about filming if you decide to submit your property.

 Types of Productions:

-- Feature Films – Often shot with larger crews of approximately 70-130.
+- Feature Films: Often shot with larger crews of approximately 70-130 people.
 The average filming schedule is two months.

-- Movies of the Week (MOWs) – MOWs are generally the same as features except budgets are often smaller.
+- Movies of the Week: MOWs are generally the same as features except budgets are often smaller.
 Cast and crew sizes are approximately 50-75.

-- Television Series – Episodes usually run anywhere from 30-60 minutes.
-Cast and crew sizes are often smaller than feature films.
-Average filming is four days per episode.
+- Television Series: Episodes usually run anywhere from 30-60 minutes.
+Cast and crew sizes are often smaller than feature films, but with longer filming schedules.

 Making Your Property Stand-Out: A great place to start with this is taking photos of and registering your property, business or otherwise with Screen Nova Scotia.
-Presently we have approximately 1,000 images in our locations library, and that number is growing every day.
-These photos are made available to locations scouts and producers / directors around the world.
+Presently we have over 1,000 images in our locations library, and that number is growing every day.
+These photos are made available to locations scouts, producers, and directors around the world.
 Here’s how the process typically works:

-- Producer sends Screen Nova Scotia a script or project details.
+- The producer sends Screen Nova Scotia a script or project details.

-- Screen Nova Scotia team members do a breakdown of locations – outlining specific types of locations needed in the script.
+- Screen Nova Scotia’s locations manager does a breakdown of locations, outlining specific types of locations needed in the script.

-- The locations library is explored to determine what properties best represent the needs of the producer and director – fitting the overall character of the project – at which time suitable locations are selected.
+- The locations library is explored to determine what properties best represent the needs of the producer and director – fitting the overall character of the project – at which time suitable locations are selected for the digital image package.
 If these locations are not available in the library, local locations scouts are hired to find them.

 Registering Your Property: To register your property with Screen Nova Scotia, simply click the button on the bottom of this page!
 When taking photos, be sure to include and consider the unique qualities of your location that will make it stand out.
 Try to capture your location details as thoroughly as possible.
-Hint: duplicate the experience of someone arriving at your house for the first time.
+Hint: with photos, try to duplicate the experience of someone arriving at your house for the first time and doing a tour.

 What if Producers are Interested?
-If a production company is interested in your property for a shooting location, the person in charge of locating, selecting and finalizing locations (Location Scouts and Locations Managers) will contact you to arrange a site visit of your property.
-If at any point you have any doubts, do not hesitate to reach out to Screen Nova Scotia to confirm validity of the project.
+If a production company is interested in your property, the person in charge of locating, selecting and finalizing locations (location scouts and locations managers) will contact you to arrange a site visit of your property.
+If at any point you have any doubts, please reach out to Screen Nova Scotia to confirm the validity of the project.

 For location agreement guidelines and information on fees, please click HERE.